We will be adding resources to this site regularly, check back often.

 - Video recordings can also be created using something as simple as a smartphone or a camcorder which can also be uploaded to Google Drive, YouTube, or Vimeo for sharing and linked to it in Moodle

-In most cases, Google Drive is the best way to distribute videos to students.
+- Google Drive is a way to distribute videos to students.
 Just be sure to turn on link sharing.

 Non-video approaches are an option as well: